csalzano/add-featured-image-to-rss-feed/readme.txt

 == Upgrade Notice ==

 = 1.1.0 =
 I tested this version of the plugin on WordPress 5.1.1, and it still works great.
+I also made it possible for other developers to manipulate the thumbnail size of the photo using a filter.

 = 1.0 =
 There is only one version available at this time